 - Verify: Ask it "Are you sure?" or check against a similar problem.

-This is the most controversial question in 2026 education.
+This is the most contested topic in 2026 education tech.
 The short answer: It depends on your intent.

 If you copy the answer during a test, that is cheating.
 Most schools have clear policies against this, and some institutions even use "trap" questions to catch AI users.
-A 2025 EdTech report noted that 40% of schools have updated their honor codes specifically to address AI solvers.
+Education media and district administrators have widely documented schools updating their honor codes to address AI solvers — it is happening across institutions at every level.

 However, using it for study is different.